xeonds/sqlc/README.md

 # sqlc

+> [!WARNING]
->WARNING: THIS PROJECT IS EXPIRIMENTAL AND SHOULD NOT BE USED IN PRODUCTION
+> THIS PROJECT IS EXPIRIMENTAL AND SHOULD NOT BE USED IN PRODUCTION

 sqlc is a basic SQL statement parser and executor written in OCaml.
 It provides a simple and efficient way to parse and execute SQL statements.